Rogdham/pyzstd/index.rst

     .. attention::

-        In some `language bindings <https://facebook.github.io/zstd/#other-languages>`_, decompress() function doesn't support multiple frames, or/and doesn't support a frame with unknown :ref:`content size<content_size>`, pay attention when compressing data for other languages/modules.
+        In some `language bindings <https://facebook.github.io/zstd/#other-languages>`_, decompress() function doesn't support multiple frames, or/and doesn't support a frame with unknown :ref:`content size<content_size>`, pay attention when compressing data for other language bindings.

 Multi-threaded compression